calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/03-SideChainGovernance.md

 ### 2.3 Add verifier node

-> Notice: When add the verifier node for the side chian(verifier node is less than four), you must confirm the added public key is correct, otherwise the side chain will not work.
+> Notice: When add the verifier node for the side chain(verifier node is less than four), you must confirm the added public key is correct, otherwise the side chain will not work.

 If you want to add a verifier node, you need to use the following command to add by the node public key from above, we take the verifier node name is `node2`, node public key is `0x0d180d63841102960cd86d88cf1f79e6695891d85385b4abf25f97b94cfaf2c0`, reward address is `local[SmartCity]HMpSyt2Jk5BiFiR2j45nGGjToF9miUVaG`, node weight is `10` as an example to show how to add verifier node: